HorizenOfficial/Sidechains-SDK/examples/simpleapp/readme.md

 **Simple App**
 ---------

 Simple app is a Java application that runs a basic Sidechain Node, able to receive and send coins from/to the mainchain ("Forward" and "Backward transfers").
-It does not come with any application-specific code (e.g. custom boxes or transactions); that logic can be easily added to Simple App, and implement that way a complete, blockchain based distribute application.
+It does not come with any application-specific code (e.g. custom boxes or transactions); that logic can be easily added to Simple App, and implement that way a complete, blockchain based distributed application.

 Simple App node(s) can also be run without a connection to mainchain.